schellingerhout/schellingerhout.github.io/_posts/2017-11-22-activeobject-pattern1.md

 end;
 {% endhighlight %}

-We no longer need to subclass TMethodRequest, but how we we return Futures?
+We no longer need to subclass TMethodRequest, but how we return Futures?
 First, let us define the implementation of of our TFutureValue<T> generic class:

 {% highlight pascal %}
   TFutureValue<T> = class(TInterfacedObject, IFutureValue<T>)